nvidia-holoscan/holoscan-sdk/docs/flow_tracking.md

 graph and in simple cycles in a graph (support for tracking data flow between any pair of operators in a graph is planned for the future).

-- A *root operator* is an operator without any predecessor nodes
+- A *root operator* is an operator without any predecessor nodes.
 - A *leaf operator* (also known as a *sink operator*) is an operator without any successor nodes.

 When data flow tracking is enabled, every message is tracked from the root operators to the leaf operators and in cycles.
-Then, the maximum (worst-case), average and minimum end-to-end latencies of one or more paths can be retrieved using the Data Flow Tracking APIs.
+Then, the maximum (worst-case), average, and minimum end-to-end latencies of one or more paths can be retrieved using the Data Flow Tracking APIs.

 :::{tip}
 - The end-to-end latency between a root operator and a leaf operator is the time taken between the start of a root operator and the end of a leaf operator.
 Data Flow Tracking enables the support to track the end-to-end latency of every message being passed between a root operator and a leaf operator.
 - The reported end-to-end latency for a cyclic path is the time taken between the start of the first operator of a cycle and the time when a message is again received by the first operator of the cycle.
 :::

 The API also provides the ability to retrieve the number of messages sent from the root operators.